alexanderlomholt/freecodecamposlo/GIT_GUIDE.md

 This is the FCC Oslo documentation/cheatsheet for Git.
 Please read before you contribute to the project.

+  If you do not have a github account go create one [now](https://github.com/ "Github.com")

 ## Git version control